preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 .. image:: rtf-editor.png

 **Note!** For some blocks a Custom RTF Editor can be created.
-If that is done it will override these setting.
+If that is done it will override these settings.

 Both lists are handled the same way even if there is a lot more to choose from for the Rich Text Editor.

-1. Select and deselect options to be available in the editor.
+1. Select and deselect options to be available in the editor and save when you're done.

 .. image:: rtf-editor-options.png